* Images shown are of mature plants

 Cold Hardy, Clementine-like Oranges

-And because it's the most cold tolerant orange tree, you're not limited to location in growing the Owari Mandarins, also known as Satsumas.
+And because it's the cold hardiest orange tree, you're not limited to location in growing the Owari Satsuma Mandarins, also known as Satsumas.
 Basically, they can be grown anywhere, whether you grow them outdoors or in a container to bring inside during chilly weather.

-And not only are they able to withstand cold temperatures, but they're also drought tolerant and very easy to grow.
+Plus, they're drought tolerant and easy to grow.
 You've probably bought these at the grocery store and didn't even realize it.
 They look, taste and peel just like clementines - it's difficult to tell them apart.
-Though you'll find that they're very sweet and even better than store-bought: They're easy to peel and have very few seeds.
+Though you'll find that they're very sweet and even better than store-bought: Our Owaris are easy to peel and have very few seeds.

 With an Owari Mandarin Tree, you'll get a continual supply of fresh vitamin C all winter long.
 Your tree is packaged with care and will arrive healthy with deep green leaves.
 And though our small trees are capable of producing fruit, our large trees are already producing an amazing amount of fruit, so you can get instant results.

-Owari Mandarin Trees are self-fertile.
+Owari Satsuma Mandarin Trees are self-fertile.
 You will get fruit with only one plant.
-However, adding an additional Owari Mandarin Tree will drastically increase the size of your crop.
+However, adding an additional Owari Satsuma Mandarin Tree will drastically increase the size of your crop.

 Planting & Care

-Selecting a location: Choose a location where your tree is going to get plenty of sunlight, 6-8 hours per day is best.
-They can tolerate some shade, but thrive in full sun.
-You’ll want to ensure trees are spaced properly if planting more than one.
-These trees also do better in areas with high humidity so you may also need to create humidity for your tree by misting the leaves daily with water.
-Potted plants do enjoy a daily misting for humidity but placing a tray with rocks filled with water under the plant will feed humidity to the tree as the water evaporates.
+1. Planting: Choose a location where your tree is going to get plenty of sunlight - 6 to 8 hours per day is best.
+These trees also do better in areas with high humidity, so you may also need to create humidity for your tree by misting the leaves daily with water.

-Planting Instructions (potted): If your winter temperatures are consistently below 40 degrees, plant your tree in a container that can easily be brought outside in the summer months and inside for the winter.
-A planter with built-in casters is a good choice so it can easily be moved.
-Choose a pot slightly larger than what it was shipped in (1-2 pot sizes) that has plenty of holes in the bottom to allow for drainage.
-Be sure to plant in well-draining potting soil preferably recommended for acid loving citrus plants.
+If your winter temperatures are consistently below 40 degrees, plant your tree in a container that can easily be brought outside in the summer months and inside for the winter.
+Choose a pot slightly larger than what it was shipped in (1 to 2 pot sizes) that has plenty of holes in the bottom to allow for drainage.
+Be sure to plant in well-draining potting soil preferably recommended for acid-loving citrus plants.

-For potted Mandarin Trees, stick your index finger into the soil down to about 2 inches.
+But for potted Mandarin Trees, it's easiest to stick your index finger into the soil down to about 2 inches.
 If there is moisture present, hold off on watering until it feels more dry at that depth.
-When ready to water, stop once you see it escaping the drainage holes at the base of the pot.
+When you're ready to water, stop once you see water escaping the drainage holes at the base of the pot.

 3. Pollination: This tree is self-fertile and will produce fruit on its own, but if you want to increase your crop size, you can provide additional pollination by hand.
-To do this, simply take a small, dry, fine tipped paint brush and stick it into the center of the bloom.
+To do this, simply take a small, dry, fine-tipped paintbrush and stick it into the center of the bloom.
 Swirl it around and collect the pollen on the brush.
 Go to the next bloom and repeat the process until every bloom has been treated.
 The bloom will fall off naturally and the fruit will begin to form.

-Pruning: Pruning can be done at any time of the year for in ground planted Mandarins except in the winter.
-Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
-“Leggy” looking branches may indicate that there is not enough light getting to the tree’s interior.
+5. Pruning: Prune ground-planted Mandarins in any season (except for winter) by making 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light.
 After the tree fruits, remove any dead wood and ventilate the center of the tree.
-Remove suckers as they form/grow from the base as they will steal away nutrients from the primary trunk of the tree.
+Remove suckers as they form/grow from the base.
 Pruning can be done at any time of the year for the potted Mandarin.

 |Amount of Order||Shipping Charge|